How to go to college

 College for first-generation students

 In this case, it helps to choose a college like CLC.
-Many people here are first-generation students.
+Nearly 49% of students who attended CLC during the 2024 school year were first-generation students3.
 We understand your concerns and get you support to help you succeed.
 We stick by your side every step of the way through graduation.

 How do I start going to college?